-- 1. Spires, towers, water tanks, etc. Chimneys, cupolas, flag poles, gables, monuments, spires, towers (e.g., transmission, utility, etc.), water tanks, necessary mechanical appurtenances, and similar structures may be allowed to exceed the height limit established for the applicable zoning district, subject to all of the following standards: - The structure shall not cover more than 15 percent of the lot area at any level. - b.
+- 1. Spires, towers, water tanks, etc. Chimneys, cupolas, flag poles, gables, monuments, spires, towers (e.g., transmission, utility, etc.), water tanks, necessary mechanical appurtenances, and similar structures may be allowed to exceed the height limit established for the applicable zoning district, subject to all of the following standards: - a.
+The structure shall not cover more than 15 percent of the lot area at any level. - b.
 The area of the base of the structure shall not exceed 1,600 square feet. - c.
-No gable, spire, tower or similar structure shall be used for sleeping or eating quarters or for any commercial purpose other than that which is incidental to the allowed uses of the primary structure. - No structure shall exceed a maximum height of 150 feet above grade. - e.
-Such height shall be found consistent with all other applicable LCP policies, including policies C-DES-1, 2, and 3 (Compatible Design, Protection of Visual Resources, and Protection of Ridgeline Views). - Roof-mounted Solar Energy Systems.
-Roof-mounted solar energy systems may exceed the required height limit by no more than two feet.
+No gable, spire, tower or similar structure shall be used for sleeping or eating quarters or for any commercial purpose other than that which is incidental to the allowed uses of the primary structure. - d.
+No structure shall exceed a maximum height of 150 feet above grade. - e.
+Such height shall be found consistent with all other applicable LCP policies, including policies C-DES-1, 2, and 3. - 2.
+Roof-mounted Solar Energy Systems.
+Roof-mounted solar energy systems may exceed the required height limit by no more than two feet. - 3.
+Flood Hazard and Sea Level Rise Safety.
+As allowed by LUP Policy C-EH-5 (Standards for Shoreline Development).
+Where an increase in height in the coastal zone consists solely of raising an existing structure by the minimum amount necessary to meet the Base Flood Elevation (BFE) established by FEMA plus any additional elevation required by Policy C-EH-8, the maximum height limit allowable (without a variance) shall be increased by that height.

-- 3. Flood Hazard and Sea Level Rise Safety.
-As allowed by Environmental Hazard Policies contained in the Land Use PlanLUP Policy C-EH-5 (Standards for Shoreline Development). - 4.
-Setback Requirements and Exceptions. - In addition to other applicable LCP provisions, this section establishes setback standards, including those related to allowed uses in setbacks, minimum sizes for setbacks, and exceptions to setback standards (Additional setbacks may be required by Marin County Development Code Section 22.82.050 (Hillside Subdivision Design).
-(See also Appendix 9 of this Local Coastal Program).
+4. Setback Requirements and Exceptions.

+A. In addition to other applicable LCP provisions, this section establishes setback standards, including those related to allowed uses in setbacks, minimum sizes for setbacks, and exceptions to setback standards (Additional setbacks may be required by the Hillside OrdinanceMarin County Development Code Section 22.82.050 (Hillside Subdivision Design) (Appendix 9).
 These standards are intended to provide for open areas around structures, including but not limited for: visibility and traffic safety; access to and around structures; access to natural light, ventilation and direct sunlight; separation of incompatible land uses; space for privacy, landscaping, and recreation; water quality protection; space to account for fire safety; and protection of significant public views, including views both to and along the ocean and scenic coastal areas as seen from public viewing areas.
 All setbacks are minimums and may be increased in order to meet LCP provisions, including those related to water quality and community character.
-Setback requirements and exceptions for coastal permits Coastal Development Permits involving ESHA-Environmentally Sensitive Habitat Area and coastal hazards are listed in Section 2220.64.050 (Biological Resources). and 22.64.060, respectively.
+Setback requirements and exceptions for coastal permits involving ESHA and coastal hazards are listed in 22.64.050 and 22.64.060, respectively.